How to get there:

 Denver, Colorado

-Most people road tripping to Utah and Colorado include Denver in their from/to route.
+Most people road tripping to Colorado and Utah include Denver in their from/to route.
 We were only in Denver for a few hours before we drove back to the airport to head home.
 We did visit Denver in the winter a few years ago, so here are some of my favorite places:

 - Chop Shop Casual Urban Eatery – I got one of the salads which was a giant portion and really, really good too!